 Privacy and Class Action Litigation and Enforcement

 If a data breach or privacy issue results in litigation or an enforcement action, Linn works with clients to resolve the matter through the court system or before federal or state regulatory agencies.
 She is presently assisting a hospital system in a data breach class action lawsuit, which is on appeal after dismissal on Summary Judgment.
 She also represents various companies in privacy litigation matters around unauthorized access, use or disclosure of personally identifiable and health information and in retrieving the unauthorized transfer of data from companies by employees.
 Linn is a former Assistant Attorney General for the State of Rhode Island and works with the AGs of multiple states around compliance and enforcement actions involving data breaches and data security.

 Linn has extensive experience helping clients with HIPAA compliance.
 She regularly assists with HIPAA compliance programs and employee awareness training, cybersecurity in relation to patient portals, and data use and sharing agreements for health information exchanges.

 She has deep experience helping clients defend enforcement actions by the Office for Civil Rights of the Department of Health and Human Services.

-Prior to joining the firm, Ms. Freedman was a partner at Nixon Peabody, where she served as leader of the firm's Privacy & Data Protection Group.
+Linn is an Adjunct Professor of the Practice of Cybersecurity at Brown University and an Adjunct Professor of Law at Roger Williams University School of Law.
+Prior to joining the firm, Linn was a partner at Nixon Peabody, where she served as leader of the firm's Privacy & Data Protection Group.
 She also served as assistant attorney general and deputy chief of the Civil Division of the Attorney General's Office for the State of Rhode Island.